X

 "I think I might have a hearing loss but I am not ready for hearing aids."

 Some hearing problems only happen in one or two areas.
 For example, listening to the TV or talking on the phone.
-If this is the case for you, our audiologists can help you to get specialized equipment, like an amplified telephone or tv streamer, or give you tips about using your own equipment (like using closed captioning on your tv or different smartphone apps), to help you hear better in those particular situations.
+If this is the case for you, our audiologists can help you to get specialized equipment, like an amplified or captioned telephone or TV streamer, or give you tips about using your own equipment (like using closed captioning on your tv or different smartphone apps), to help you hear better in those particular situations.
 Another option is to learn about techniques that can help make communicating easier.
 You can make an appointment to discuss these techniques, or plan to attend our Hearing Management Group meetings.

 "I purchased hearing aids from somewhere else, and I would like to get them serviced."

-If you purchased hearing aids elsewhere and are not satisfied with their performance, we are happy to work with the devices that you have to optimize your experience with them.
+If you purchased hearing aids elsewhere and are not satisfied with their performance, we are happy to work with the devices you have to optimize your experience with them.
 Our audiologists are able to service hearing aids from all of the major hearing aid manufacturers.

 "My hearing problems would go away if my (friend/partner/family member/significant other) would speak more clearly."